PrithviElancherran/PrithviElancherran/README.md

 - 👯 I’m looking to collaborate on ...
 - 📫 How to reach me: prithvielancherran@gmail.com
 - ⚡ Fun fact:
-      - I once improved accuracy by 0.01% and acted like I cured cancer."
+-- I once improved accuracy by 0.1% and acted like I cured cancer